JacobBonner/JenkinsTutorial/README.md

 3. Parameters
     - Both Freestyle Project and Pipelines support parameters
     - There are many available types, and more can be added via plug ins.
-4. Environment Variables
+4. Global Pipeline Variables
+    - `env`
         - Default Jenkins environment variables
         - You can create your own
+    - `currentBuild`
+        - Various readable properties on the current build of a pipeline
+    - And other types of global variables
 5. Workspaces
     - Each job has a workspace on the node that it builds on
     - Can run scripts and access files stored in the workspace